Last Updated on September 7, 2020 by Anne Thynne

 This sterilizer will get rid of the algae spores in the aquarium, along with other harmful bacteria.
 Generally speaking, this is one of the few canisters on our list to feature the UV sterilizer.

 It truly runs quietly, which you can place even in your living room without worrying about the noise.
 This one comes with a five-stage filtration system.
-The best part is that it can clock a maximum flow rate of 525 GPH.
+The best part is that it can clock a maximum circulation rate of 525 GPH.

 There are plenty of accessories and features that help to enhance filtration efficiency.
 There are three filter pads, activated carbon, a coarse filter sponge, ceramic rings, as well as bio-balls.